LuaanNguyen/portfolio/src/content/blog/openai-devday.md

 I came home tired, but inspired and grateful for the community, for the people I met, and for the chance to be part of something this special.

-_Thank you to the community team at OpenAI for an incredible day at DevDay 2025_
+_Thank you to the community team at OpenAI for an incredible time at DevDay [2025]_

 ![100 Chats for Studying, Career & College Life displayed at the venue](/blogs/books.jpeg)